persteenolsen/pso-gatsby-blog-one/src/posts/2023-12-17-asp-net-6-minimal-api.md

 ---
-title: .NET 6 minimal Web API
+title: .NET 6 minimal REST API
 date: 2023-12-17
 published: true
 categories:
   - .NET
+  - REST API
   - C#
 tags:
   - dot-net
   - c#
+  - rest-api
 ---

-A minimal Web API in .NET 6 with C#
+A minimal REST API in .NET 6 with C#

 Traditional webhosting is used for this Application